Guidelines for Undergraduate Certificates

 - Certificates will be granted only to students who, in addition to the certificate program requirements, have satisfied requirements for an undergraduate degree.
 The offering unit is responsible for verifying satisfaction of all certificate requirements, as well as completion of an undergraduate degree.
 Certificates are not recorded on the student's transcript or diploma.
 Arrangements must be made for awarding certificates within colleges or offering units.
 Certificates will not be awarded at the Institute level.

-- All undergraduate certificate programs must be approved by the Undergraduate Curriculum Committee and by the Academic Senate and forwarded to the Office of Program Review and Accreditation for USG notification and posting.
+- All undergraduate certificate programs must be approved by the Undergraduate Curriculum Committee and by the Academic Senate.

 - Departments, schools, and colleges are eligible to offer undergraduate certificate programs in well-defined and coherent subject areas.
 Certificate programs sponsored jointly by more than one academic unit may be designated as multi-disciplinary certificates, subject to the special requirements listed below.